 Bills Receivable on the Balance Sheet

-Short term bills receivable are due within one year from the balance sheet date and classified under current assets in the balance sheet, long term bills receivable have terms exceeding one year and are classified as long term assets in the balance sheet.
+Short term bills receivable are due within one year from the balance sheet date and classified under current assets in the balance sheet, long term bills receivable have terms exceeding one year and are classified under non-current assets in the balance sheet.

 Bill Receivable Accounting Entries